neil-oliver/Major-Studio-1/Design Studio/README.md

 - Graphics created in collaboration with [Juliana Chen](http://www.julianachen.net).

 #### Why is this work interesting?
-The combination of currated results and interactive exploration.
+The combination of curated results and interactive exploration.

 #### Further Reading
 [Project breakdown and description](https://www.visualcinnamon.com/portfolio/why-do-cats-and-dogs).